 *For now, place your food waste in your BLACK bin.
 In the future, you will put food waste in your BROWN bin with your yard waste, but more information on that will come at a later date.
 In the meantime, you can compost on your own.

 Materials that can be composted: Food Materials; Napkins; Tissues; Yard Waste; Tea Bags

 Hazardous materials: batteries; fluorescent light bulbs; industrial solvents; paint; pesticides; and herbicides

 You can dispose of your unused hazardous waste at one of the four Hazardous Waste Collection Facilities.
 For more information, visit Hazardous Waste

-SB 1383 was implemented in efforts to reduce emissions of short-lived climate pollutants (SLCP) in various sectors of California's economy by reducing organic waste disposal 50% from 2014 levels by 20220, and a 75% reduction by 2025.
+SB 1383 was implemented by the State to reduce emissions of short-lived climate pollutants (SLCP) in various sectors of California's economy by reducing organic waste disposal 50% from 2014 levels by 20220, and a 75% reduction by 2025.